lymestack/SimpleAuth4Net/README.md

 # SimpleAuth for .NET

-**Note:** This project is currently in alpha stages, and the documentation is in draft form.
+**Note:** This project is currently in alpha stages, has not yet been battle-tested, and the documentation is in draft form.
+Use at your own risk.

 SimpleAuth for .NET is a free and open-source solution designed to simplify user and role-based authentication and authorization in .NET WebAPI and client applications.

 The goal of this project is to provide small to medium-sized businesses and organizations with a straightforward, cost-effective infrastructure for identity management.
-Built for a .NET 9 WebAPI backend, SimpleAuth serves as an alternative to [expensive commercial products](./documentation/background.md#other-commercial-providers) and Microsoft's [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) framework, which can be complex.
+Built for a .NET 9 WebAPI backend, SimpleAuth serves as an alternative to expensive commercial products and Microsoft's [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) framework, which can be complex.

 ## Why Choose SimpleAuth?